-What You Need to Know to Go Solar in New Hampshire
+What You Need to Know to Go Solar in New Hampshire in 2022

 New Hampshire might be known a bit more for maple syrup and its northern mountains than the strength of its sunshine, but don’t be fooled!
 Solar energy is today the most cost-effective way for homes, businesses, and institutions in New Hampshire to get control over their energy bills and lock in a reliable cost of energy from a proven solution: the sun.

-How Solar Power Works in New Hampshire
+How Does Solar Works in New Hampshire?

-It may not seem it in the midst of a winter storm, but New Hampshire actually receives quite an incredible amount of solar energy each year – in fact, a full 33% more sunshine than Germany, the world leader in solar energy adoption.
+It may not seem it in the midst of a winter storm, but New Hampshire actually receives quite an incredible amount of solar energy each year – in fact, a full 33% more sunshine than Germany, a world leader in solar energy adoption.
 Our climate may be cold, but cold is actually good for solar panels.
 In the brisk but sunny fall and spring, solar panels in New Hampshire will produce a disproportionately high amount of power, helping to make up for any power loss due to solar panels being covered in snow.

+New Hampshirites going solar have a few options, the most popular is a grid-tied solar electric array.
 ‘Grid-tied’ means that the system will connect to the public utility grid, providing reliable backup power for when there is insufficient sun to power your home, such as at night or on cloudy days.
 Conversely, a grid-tied system also sells excess power to the grid, meaning, when it is sunny and your system is producing more solar power than you can use, you’ll send the power back to the public grid, powering your neighbor’s house and earning you a credit.
 The solar credits you earn can be used against future power consumption from the grid.

 Most of the systems we design will meet close to 100% of a home’s needs in a given year.
 In the summer, you will tend to produce more power than you need and you will earn a credit.
 In the winter, you will tend to need more power than you produce and so you’ll consume those solar credits.
 At the end of the year, you should be at or close to zero credits in the solar bank, a situation we call ‘net zero’ (not to be confused with ‘off-grid,’ which means not using the utility grid at all!).